fluffywaffles/gimmicky-typescript-hacks-oh-boy/README.md

 --------------------------------------------------------------------------
 The primary components of Prettybad/Web are: Parsers, Handlers, Routers, and Errors.
-Secondary components include various utility types, and the Fallible library for representing computations that may not succeed.
+Secondary components include various utility types, and the Fallible library for representing computations that may fail.

 As of 2022-04-25, the Fallible library is in-progress at the same time as foundational work for Parsers.
 The remaining components have not yet been